 In District 225 we have a strict process for communicating unique student situations such as foster care.
-Once a district/building staff member is made aware of a foster care placement for a child Assistant Superintendent is alerted immediately.
+Once a district/building staff member is made aware of a foster care placement for a child, the Assistant Superintendent is alerted immediately.
 Paperwork is collected and a file is created for that student.
-A call to the child welfare and foster care parent is made to learn more about the spec situation of the child so that appropriate services can be set up if not already (tutoring, social work, free and reduced lunch application, etc. . . .)
-The POCs then discuss the most immediate and avitansportation option, taking into consideration the availability of buses, drivers, contracted companies, etc. . . .
+A call to the child welfare and foster care parent is made to learn more about the specific situation of the child so that appropriate services can be set up if not already (tutoring, social work, free and reduced lunch application, etc. . .)
+The POCs then discuss the most immediate and available transportation option, taking into consideration the availability of buses, drivers, contracted companies, etc. . .
 This plan is discussed with the foster parent and child welfare agency so that transportation can begin as soon as the district is alerted to the foster child placement.
-The plan is then communicate parties.
-If there is a disagreement about the transportation plan, a meeting will be held to discuss the steps in number 5.

-All school personnel will be made aware of the transportation plan process via on part of an inservice in the fall or via an email notifying them that they can initiate the process if they become awa student who is eligible for such services.
+The plan is then communicated with all parties.
+If there is a disagreement about the transportation plan, a meeting will be held to discuss the steps in number 5.All school personnel will be made aware of the transportation plan process via on part of an inservice in the faile of via an email notifying them that they can initiate the process if they become aware of a student who is eligible for such services.